 In plain sight (if you knew where to look) there was a lot of hidden clues and mysteries around us.
 It was neat to use special tools to find them and then have our “Monster Decoder” to help us decipher what the message was.

 My Favourite Moment

-This picture is a bit blurry and not perfectly posed… but is truly my favorite memory from the adventure.
+This picture is a bit blurry and not perfectly posed… but is truly my favourite memory from the adventure.
 My husband’s competitive spirit had taken over and he was fully engaged and racing towards the finish line, hoping to come in first and win the game.
 I loved that I was being yelled at: “Hurry Up Mom” and that they were having so much fun.
 And I’m happy to report that we were the first ones back to base camp!

 Do you want your own Heroes vs. Villains Adventure?

 I totally recommend this experience for families, and I also think it would be a great team building adventure for Girl Guides, Scouts, or other groups!
 You can play Heroes & Villains Family Version at 10 a.m. or 2 p.m. on Saturdays or Sundays.
 To book your own adventure click here!

 - Wear comfortable weatherproof clothing, you’ll be outside the whole time.

 - Sunscreen is a must on a hot day.